 Capitain-Gagnerot Saint Romain 'Au Bas de Poillange' 2011

 This parcel of Saint Romain ‘Au Bas de Poillange’ is relatively new to the Maison Capitain, and it has become the pet project of Patrice’s son, Pierre-Francois, who works it with strict organic methods.
 What’s most interesting is that the Capitains know well the minerality of the Corton Mountain.
-But this Saint Romain is something all its own.
-Floral with racy stony freshness.
+But this Saint Romain is something new, something all its own.
+Floral with racy stony freshness, and a crisp acidity over density, this is a lovely wine.
 It’s a tiny production of about 3000 bottles a year.

 Anybody who has followed us since our start in early 1996 knows the Maison Capitain-Gagnerot in Ladoix-Serrigny.
 We have seen three generation now.
 Roger Capitain was our first mentor in Burgundy, and we learned our craft leaning against a wine barrel, soaking up his wisdom and discussing his inimitable wines.
 His sons Patrice and Michel, and now Patrice's son Pierre Francois (the whole family, really), carry on a tradition that is most easily described as a style.
 There is no mistaking a Capitain wine.
 Once you know it, you can pick one out just in the bouquet.
 It's a purity.
 And it's our benchmark in Burgundy.

 COTE DE BEAUNE